AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### Live Queries

+Live queries allows your client to be informed about events when changes to a given Parse query changes.
+There are currently 5 type of events supported: creation, update, delete, enter (an existing object now fulfills the conditions of the Parse query), leave (when an existing object no longer fulfills the condition).
+See [this documentation](https://github.com/parse-community/parse-server/wiki/Parse-LiveQuery-Protocol-Specification) for more context of the Parse LiveQuery spec.

-First, we need to add the [ParseLiveQuery](https://github.com/parse-community/ParseLiveQuery-iOS-OSX#cocoapods) to our `Podfile`:
+To setup, we need to add the [ParseLiveQuery](https://github.com/parse-community/ParseLiveQuery-iOS-OSX#cocoapods) to our `Podfile`:

 ```ruby
 pod 'ParseLiveQuery'